 [END FIGURE 6.21 HERE]

 A decrease in surface PM2.5 concentrations is estimated for SSP1-1.9, SSP1-2.6 and SSP2-4.5 (Turnock et al., 2020) (Figure 6.21).
-A decrease in PM2.5, is also projected in SSP5-8.5 which does not consider any climate mitigation but has a strong air pollution control.
-The decrease is largest in the regions with the highest 2005-2014 mean concentrations (Middle East, South Asia and East Asia).
+A decrease in PM2.5, is also projected in SSP5-8.5, which does not consider any climate mitigation but has a strong air pollution control.
+The decrease is largest in the regions with the highest 2005–2014 mean concentrations (the Middle East, South Asia and East Asia).
 Under the SSP3-7.0 scenario, PM2.5 is predicted to increase or remain at near present-day values across Asia; regions where present-day concentrations are currently the highest.
 There is large model spread over regions with large natural aerosol sources, for example, in North Africa, where dust sources are important.
 The mitigation of non-methane SLCFs in the SSP3-7.0-lowSLCF-highCH4 scenario is predicted to reduce PM2.5 by 25% (in 2055, relative to the SSP3-7.0 scenario) over global land surface areas (Allen et al., 2020).

 The magnitude of the annual mean change in surface ozone and PM2.5 for all the SSPs (accounting for both emission and climate change) is greater than that expected from climate change in isolation (Turnock et al., 2020).
 The uncertainty in the projections comes from how natural emissions will respond to climate change.
-However, multiple lines of evidence (along with those from Sections 6.2.2, 6.5, and 6.7.1) provide high confidence (compared to medium in AR5) that changes in emissions, and in particular human-induced emissions, will drive future air pollution levels rather than physical climate change.
+However, multiple lines of evidence (along with Sections 6.2.2, 6.5, and 6.7.1) provide high confidence (compared to medium in AR5) that changes in emissions, and in particular in human-induced emissions, will drive future air pollution levels rather than physical climate change.

-In summary, future air pollution levels are strongly driven by precursor emission trajectories in the SSPs with substantial reductions in global surface ozone and PM (when air pollution and climate change are both strongly mitigated, e.g., SSP1-2.6) to no improvement and even degradation (when no climate change mitigation and only weak air pollution control are considered, SSP3-7.0) (high confidence).
+In summary, future air pollution levels are strongly driven by precursor emission trajectories in the SSPs with substantial reductions in global surface ozone and PM (when air pollution and climate change are both strongly mitigated, e.g., SSP1-2.6) to no improvement and even degradation (high confidence) (when no climate change mitigation and only weak air pollution control are considered, SSP3-7.0).
 In the latter case, PM levels are estimated to increase until 2050 over large parts of Asia and surface ozone pollution worsens over all continental areas throughout the whole century (high confidence).
 In scenarios without climate change mitigation but with strong air pollution control (SSP5-8.5), high methane levels hamper the decline in global surface ozone in the near term and only PM levels decrease (high confidence).

-Evolution of future climate in response to SLCF emissions
+Evolution of Future Climate in Response to SLCF Emissions

-Effects of SLCFs on ERF and climate response
+Effects of SLCFs on ERF and Climate Response